Hunter2026/Dallas-Mavs-SWE-Intern-Project/READMENotesSteps.md

 and bar chart form, offering a visual interpretation instead of text.

 Lastly, I implemented Material UI components all throughout my project, making the features easy to navigate and appealing to the user.
+With the Material UI, I implemented a display toggle that will change the display for laptop, tablet, and phone users.